Transport Planning & Optimisation

 - To establish whether and how much of the fleet can be double shifted for trunking

-- How things work o A day in the life of (DILO).
+- A day in the life of (DILO).

 Data collection beyond historical delivery, or collection, records may be challenging for some companies.
 However, it is important that a reasonable effort is made to source sufficient correct data to enable accurate resource calculations and real like with like comparisons between bidders.

-However, if the data and information has gaps in it, then these gaps will be plugged in with assumptions, and probably of the kind favourable to the bidder.
-For example:
+However, if the data and information are incorrect or have gaps in them, then these gaps will be plugged in with assumptions, and probably of the kind favourable to the bidder.
+Examples of gaps include:

-- Stating in the text than many or all deliveries have booked times but not providing these in the data.
+- Stating in the text that many or all deliveries have booked times but not providing these in the data.

 - Omitting loading and unloading times and leaving respondents to use their own assumptions.